Yosemite8/vulnerable-python-app/README.md

 In this workshop, you will:

-- Work with intentionally vulnerable Python code
+- Work with intentionally vulnerable Python code (Pick some CWEs from [OWASP Benchmark](https://owasp.org/www-project-benchmark/))
 - Push commits to trigger GitHub Actions
 - Run SCA (Software Composition Analysis) and SAST (Static Application Security Testing)
 - Observe results in Datadog Code Security (SCA, SAST and more extensibly IAST, APP and API Protection)